IoanBrls/Stonefang/README.md

 A Roguelike game I created as part of an assignment for my M.Sc. in Digital Games at University of Malta.

-This game is not finihsed.
+This game is not finished.

 TODOs:
 1. Inverntory/Items